t3kt/raytk/docs/_guide/getting-started.md

 ## Creating a Network

-To create your first ROP, use the keyboard shortcut `alt + r` to open up the editor tools popup.
+To create your first ROP, use the keyboard shortcut `alt + r` to open up the RayTK [Palette].
 It will show a list of available ROPs, organized into categories.
 You can search by typing a name.
 This popup is like the main TouchDesigner "OP Create Dialog" (using `tab`), but it shows the available ROPs rather than the standard TouchDesigner OPs.

 ![Create OP Menu](/raytk/assets/images/guide/intro-createOpMenu.png)